hiroppy/fusuma/samples/intro/slides/04-slide.md

 <br />

-Converts the page number and title name specified by `section-title` into a list component.
+Converts the page number and title name specified by `section-title` into a ToC component.

 ---

-## Add Speaker Note
+## Adding Speaker Note

 ```md
 <!-- note